 Wilmington Police Department searching for missing person

 WILMINGTON, N.C.
-(WECT) - The Wilmington Police Department released a missing person report for Isaah Merriweather on Tuesday, July 19.
+(WECT) - The Wilmington Police Department released a missing person report for Elizabeth Jackson on Wednesday, July 20.

-Per the WPD, Merriweather is 40 years old, 5 feet 7 inches tall and approximately 145 pounds with brown eyes and black hair.
-No clothing description or direction of travel has been listed.
+Per the WPD, Jackson is 28 years old, 5 feet 6 inches tall and approximately 145 pounds with hazel eyes and brown hair.

+According to the report, she was last seen at 12 p.m. on June 8 near Shipyard Blvd.

 Copyright 2022 WECT.
 All rights reserved.